Definition of liability

-In poker, when we talk about a passive player, we are talking about a player who usually does actions rather than aggressive actions.
-Pass, limper, fold and call are actions passives.
-Bet, raise, 3bet and 4bet are aggressive actions.
+In poker, when we talk about a passive player, we are talking about a player who generally does passive actions rather than aggressive ones.
+Folding, limping, folding and calling are passive actions.
+Betting, raising, 3bet and 4bet are aggressive actions.
 A passive player is a player who will mostly do passive actions.
-An aggressive player might for example check-raise a flop draw.
-A passive player will check-call his draw.
-The only time the passive player will raise is when he has a nuts.
+An aggressive player might check-raise on the flop.
+The passive player is more likely to check-call his draw.
+The only time the passive player will raise is when he has the nuts.

-If you have a tracker like Poker tracker 4 or Xeester, you will be able to display a statistic called "Aggression Factor" in your HUD.
-This is usually a good indicator of a player's aggression level.
-The statistic will make a ratio between the player's passive and aggressive play and will indicate an aggression rating.
-To identify aggressive gamblers, be aware that 2.0 of "aggression factor" is the degree 0 of aggression.
-At 2.0 one is "normal" aggressive.
-At more than 2, one is considered aggressive and at less than 2, one is considered passive.
-You will sometimes see gamblers with aggression indicators of 0.7.
-Against such passive gamblers, give full credit to their aggressive gambling!
+If you have a tracker like Poker Tracker 4 or Xeester, you will be able to display a statistic called "Aggression Factor" in your HUD.
+This is usually a good indicator of how aggressive a player is.
+The statistic will make a ratio between the player's passive and aggressive plays and will indicate an aggression rating.
+To identify aggressive players, know that 2.0 of "aggression factor" is the 0 degree of aggression.
+At 2.0 you are "normal" aggressive.
+At more than 2, you are considered aggressive and at less than 2, you are considered passive.
+Sometimes you can see players with aggression indicators of 0.7.
+Against such a passive player, give all possible credit to his aggressive games!